sarahmonster/hire-sarah/_projects/rivet.md

 {% include portfolio-panel.md
   metadata="Sketching & wireframing"
   heading="Putting pen to paper" content="The next step was to work out how we'd get there.
 I started with low-fidelity sketches to plan out the overall user experience quickly.
-The experience is heavily modelled on my own process building websites for small business clients, and the steps in the flow are essentially programmatic representations of my own process asking clients about their business and what they wanted our of their web precense.
+The experience is heavily modelled on my own process building websites for small business clients, and the steps in the flow are essentially programmatic representations of my own process asking clients about their business and what they wanted our of their web presence.

   Once I had sketches I was happy with, I moved to higher-fidelity wireframes and prototypes." image="/assets/img/rivet/sketches-wires.png"